-The County will provide Salvation Army \$17,000 for subsistence payments for at-risk households.
+The County will provide Salvation Army \$16,600 for subsistence payments for at-risk households.
 The County also works with Youth and Family Counseling, who works with the school district's homeless liaison, to coordinate and partner the housing component with the counseling services they provide.

-With Brazoria County not receiving ESG funding this year, coordination between agencies remains a high priority.
+With Brazoria County not receiving ESG funds for the second consecutive year, coordination between agencies remains a high priority.
 Brazoria County, Salvation Army, and United Way of Brazoria County will coordinate to address all areas of homelessness, whether it be households who are at risk of eviction or utility disconnections, homeless individuals and families who are either unsheltered, in an emergency shelter, doubled-up and needing rapid rehousing, and unaccompanied homeless youth in need of emergency shelter.